Directional cubic convolution interpolation

 Directional cubic convolution interpolation (DCCI) is an edge-directed image scaling algorithm created by Dengwen Zhou and Xiaoliu Shen.

 By taking into account the edges in an image, this scaling algorithm reduces artifacts common to other image scaling algorithms.
 For example, staircase artifacts on diagonal lines and curves are eliminated.

 The algorithm resizes an image to 2x its original dimensions, minus 1.

-The algorithm

-The algorithm works in three main steps: